putmanmodel/rfm-emotion-mixer/README.md

 ## 🌀 What It Does

 This demo lets users explore how pairs of basic emotions interact by displaying a combined emoji and a symbolic label.
 It's a simple tool meant to showcase how emotion vectors can be modeled, visualized, and eventually embedded into larger AI systems.

+### 🆕 Why This is Different

+Unlike traditional emotion wheels or static charts, this tool models **symbolic tone blending** as a vector-based system.
+It’s not just labeling feelings — it’s simulating how affective resonance shifts across a field of meaning.
+It offers a **semantic bridge between emotion and logic**, paving the way for future AI systems to interpret emotion *with nuance and context*.

 ## 🌟 Example